MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/distributed-link-tracking-on-domain-controller.md

         Unless you have strong Active Directory replication monitoring, we recommend that you use the 180-day value.
 Do not reduce this value to handle DIT size problems.
 If you have problems with database size, contact Microsoft Customer Support Services.

     2. Garbage collection has run to completion.
-    3. You use `Ntdsutil.exe` to `defragment` the `Ntds.dit` file in `Dsrepair` mode.
+    3. You use Ntdsutil.exe to defragment the Ntds.dit file in Dsrepair mode.

 ## How to delete Distributed Link Tracking objects

 It is not critical that you manually delete the Distributed Link Tracking objects after you stop the Distributed Link Tracking server service unless you have to reclaim the disk space that is being consumed by these objects as quickly as possible.
 Distributed Link Tracking clients prompt the Distributed Link Tracking server to update links every 30 days.
 The Distributed Link Tracking Server service scavenges objects that have not been updated in 90 days.

-When you run the `Dltpurge.vbs` VBScript, all Active Directory objects that are used by the Distributed Link Tracking Server service are deleted from the domain where the script is run.
+When you run the Dltpurge.vbs VBScript, all Active Directory objects that are used by the Distributed Link Tracking Server service are deleted from the domain where the script is run.
 You must run the script on one domain controller for each domain in a forest.
 To run Dltpurge.vbs:

-1. Obtain `the Dltpurge.vbs` script from Microsoft Product Support.
+1. Obtain the Dltpurge.vbs script from Microsoft Product Support.
-2. Stop the Distributed Link Tracking Server service on all domain controllers in the domain that is being targeted by `Dltpurge.vbs`.
+2. Stop the Distributed Link Tracking Server service on all domain controllers in the domain that is being targeted by Dltpurge.vbs.
-3. Use administrator privileges to log on to the console of a domain controller or a member computer in the domain that is being targeted by `Dltpurge.vbs`.
+3. Use administrator privileges to log on to the console of a domain controller or a member computer in the domain that is being targeted by Dltpurge.vbs.
-4. Use the following syntax to run `Dltpurge.vbs` from a command line:
+4. Use the following syntax to run Dltpurge.vbs from a command line:

     ```vbscript
     cscript dltpurge.vbs -s myserver -d dc=mydomain,dc=mycompany,dc=com